dotmesh-io/docs/hugo/content/references/kubernetes.md

 is not created by the YAML - you have to provide these secrets yourself; we wouldn't dream of shipping you a default API key!
 This gets mounted into the container filesystem at `/secret`.

-FIXME: Discuss USE_POOL_NAME and USE_POOL_DIR.

-FIXME: Discuss LOG_ADDR.

-FIXME: Why "test-pools-dir" and "/dotmesh-test-pools"?
-THis is for production, not testing!

-FIXME: Talk about how to limit Dotmesh to the nodes wit big disks, to keep it off dedicated compute nodes.

 ## The `dotmesh-provisioner` ServiceAccount.